(k,l)-Unambiguity and Quasi-Deterministic Structures: Preliminaries

 \begin{definition}[\cite{HW08}] Let $A=(\Sigma,Q,I,F,\delta)$ be a position automaton of an expression.
 Then $A$ is a \emph{deterministic} $k$\emph{-lookahead automaton} if for any state $q_0$ in $Q$, where $(q_0,a_0,q_0)$, $(q_0,a_1,q_1)$, $\ldots$, $(q_0,a_m,q_m)$ are the out-transitions of $q_0$, with $q_i\neq q_j$ for $0\leq i,j\leq m$, it holds: $a_i\cdot \mathbb{F}_{k-1}(q_i) \cap a_j\cdot \mathbb{F}_{k-1}(q_j)=\emptyset$, where $0\leq i< j\leq m$ and $\mathbb{F}_{k-1}(q_i)$ is the set of words of length $k-1$ that labels a path starting at $q_i$. \end{definition}

 Notice that this definition can be extended to any automaton that is not a position one.
-Informally, an automaton is $k$-lookahead deterministic if and only if for any state $q$, for any word $w=a_1\cdots a_k$ of length $k$, all the $w$-labelled paths starting at $q$ share the same successor $q_1^1$ after a step of length $1$ (see Figure~\ref{fig ex general klh}).
+Informally, an automaton is $k$-lookahead deterministic if and only if for any state $q$, for any word $w=a_1\cdots a_k$ of length $k$, all paths from $q$ labelled by $w$ have a common first transition (see Figure~\ref{fig ex general klh}). {An automaton is lookahead-deterministic if there exists an integer $k$ such that it is $k$-lookahead-deterministic.}

 Brzozowski and Santean~\cite{BS09} introduced the notion of predictability for an automaton and linked it to the one of lookahead determinism: as far as an automaton admits a unique initial state, it is $k$-predictable if and only if it is $(k+1)$-lookahead deterministic.